Personal, Social and Health Education

 Each year, year 5/6 take part in the Health Related Behaviour Survey, provided to schools by Schools Health Education Unit at Exeter University.
 It is used by many other Cambridgeshire Primary schools and across the country on an annual basis.
 We choose to use this survey because it gives us a really good view of children's broader well-being needs.
 This picture enables us to ensure that we are offering them relevant learning opportunities in school which teach them skills for keeping healthy and safe.
 The topics covered are all directly related to areas of learning in school.
 The children answer the survey anonymously online, so no one in school, or at SHEU, will be able to separate your child's responses from others in the year group.
 The children are supported to complete the survey by teachers who will read the questions, so that no child is disadvantaged in participating.
 The school receives a report showing the numbers of children who give particular responses, rather than the responses of individual children.
 The results are discussed each year by the Governors.

 Weekly PSHE lessons are bought to life through a wide range of lively and engaging teaching strategies.
 Within these taught sessions, children will experience whole class discussion and debates, small group tasks, paired and individual work, brainstorming activities, circle time games, role-play/drama activities, use of puppets, visits from outside agencies, the use of film clips, stories and much, much more!

 Active citizenship is also enthusiastically encouraged at Robert Arkenstall though our School Council, Pupil Voice projects and Circle Time.
-At Robert Arkenstall we recognize the importance of every child having a voice and strive to provide the children with constantly open avenues to express their opinions, values and beliefs
+At Robert Arkenstall we recognise the importance of every child having a voice and strive to provide the children with constantly open avenues to express their opinions, values and beliefs.